arabog/ALX-Study-1/Readme.md

 printf("%u", *(prices + 1)); /* 4 */
 ```
 And so on for all the other values.
-We can also do many nice string manipulation operations, since strings are arrays under the hood.
+We can also do many nice string manipulation operations, since `strings are arrays under the hood`.

 We also have many more applications, including passing the reference of an object or a function around to avoid consuming more resources to copy it.